RPT-Fitch Assigns Continental's Proposed Bond 'BBB(EXP)' Rating

 Standalone Rating

-The upgrade of Continental to 'BBB' in July 2013 reflected Fitch's assessment of the parent subsidiary linkage between the Schaeffler Group and Continental AG.
+The upgrade of Continental's Issuer Default Rating to 'BBB' from 'BB' on 15 July 2013 reflected Fitch's assessment of the parent subsidiary linkage between the Schaeffler Group and Continental.
 Fitch now deems the linkage weak enough to rate Continental on a standalone basis.
-The linkage has been weakened by Schaeffler reducing its stake to 49.9%, Continental extending its bank debt agreement with tight ring-fencing of cash flows to 2018, and Continental's independent dividend policy.
+The linkage was weakened by Schaeffler reducing its stake to 49.9%, Continental extending its bank debt agreement with tight ring-fencing of cash flows to 2018 and Continental's independent dividend distribution policy.
 A strengthening of the linkage is considered unlikely and would be treated as event risk.

 Strong Business Profile

-Continental's ratings reflect its large manufacturing operations, global footprint, top-ranking positions in the markets in which it operates and solid end-market diversification with about 30% of sales in the less volatile replacements business.
+Continental's ratings reflect its large manufacturing operations, global footprint, top ranking positions in the markets in which it operates, solid end-market diversification with about 30% of sales in the less volatile replacements business and strong R&D capability.

 Sound Profitability